wp-plugins/youtube-channel/readme.txt

 = Where to find Playlist ID? =

-Playlist ID can be manualy extracted from YouTube playlist URL.
-Part of strings after `&list=` that begins with uppercase letters **PL** represent Playlist ID (not full URL).
+Playlist ID can be manually extracted from YouTube playlist URL.
+Just look for string after `&list=` parameter in URL which can contain lowercase and uppercase letters, dash and underscore characters.
+Regular playlists starts with uppercase letters **PL** (like *PLEC850BE962234400*), but Playlist ID for YouTube mixes start with uppercase **RD** (like *RDCfMMlT8Lyns*).

 = How to force embeding 320p video with better audio quality? =